Give a Veteran the Gift of Freedom with a PTSD Service Dog

 We provide a trained dog to a veteran at no cost to the veteran.
-Your sponsorship will enable us to purchase a service dog vest, patches, identification cards, vet care, and dog food for each rescued dog enrolled in our training program, as well as professional training to prepare each rescued dog for the job of PTSD Service Dog.
-Each rescued dog who completes the PTSD Service Dog Training Program is provided:
+Your sponsorship will enable us to purchase a service dog vest, patches, identification cards, for each dog enrolled in our training program, as well as professional training to prepare each dog for the job of PTSD Service Dog.
+Each dog who completes the PTSD Service Dog Training Program is provided:

-- 6 weeks of basic training in a foster home to learn commands such as Sit, Down, Sit-Stay, Down-Stay, Come/Recall, Heel, walking on a leash, house training, and crate training.
+- 6 weeks of basic training with the dog’s veteran to learn commands such as Sit, Down, Sit-Stay, Down-Stay, Come/Recall, Heel, walking on a leash, house training, and crate training.